leios/gpu-handbook/src/content/abstractions.md

 When it comes to GPU computation, there is a single problem that every single person does to make sure their code is working as intended.
 It is so common, that the problem is often called the "'Hello World!' of GPU computation.
-That problem is vector addition, the act of adding two vectors together.
+That problem is vector addition, the act of adding two vectors (lists of numbers) together.
 Let's do it with broadcasting.

 ```